 Enabling Umbrella integration

 So, what does this mean for admins of Meraki wireless networks?
-This integration with Umbrella enables Meraki admins who obtain Umbrella licenses (WLAN, Professional, or Platform) to seamlessly assign DNS filtering via Meraki group policy or SSID to specific subsets of wireless clients, or to them all.
+This integration with Umbrella enables Meraki admins who obtain Umbrella licenses (WLAN, Professional, Insights, or Platform) to seamlessly assign DNS filtering via Meraki group policy or SSID to specific subsets of wireless clients, or to them all.

 Enabling Umbrella integration takes only a few steps.
 First, the Meraki and Umbrella dashboards must be linked via the Umbrella Network Devices API key.
 Once this API key is generated from within the Umbrella dashboard, it needs to be copied into the Meraki dashboard by navigating to Network-wide > General.